-Normally an upper second class Honours degree or equivalent in a subject relevant to the proposed course of study.
+Normally an upper second-class Honours degree or equivalent in a subject relevant to the proposed course of study.
 Normally students will need a good degree (or other level 6 qualification, such as a Graduate Diploma) in theology, although graduates (classed as first-class or 2:1 honours) in other disciplines with experience of Theology or Religious Studies to at least undergraduate Certificate level (awarded with credit or distinction, or with an overall mark of at least 60%) may also be admitted to the programme.
-Students are likely to be preparing for a ministerial or related vocation or be actively engaged in such a profession.
+Given its professional development orientation, students are likely to be preparing for a ministerial or related vocation or be actively engaged in such a profession.

-In general, up to a maximum of 60 credits of accredited prior learning may be granted to students who have evidence of, or can demonstrate learning that fulfils, the relevant learning outcomes of the Master's programme (by completing a portfolio of work, for example).
+In general, up to a maximum of 40 credits of accredited prior learning may be granted to students who have evidence of, or can demonstrate learning that fulfils, the relevant learning outcomes of the Postgraduate Diploma programme (by completing a portfolio of work, for example).